top of page

 Could she understand the space that the sky holds or the way the sun massages my heart?

-Would she hear ancient whispers of sandstone, dripping colors after millennia of water curving out its wrinkles?
+Would she hear ancient whispers of sandstone, dripping colors after millennia of water curving out wrinkles?

 Might she embrace the layered dimensions of shadow?